lsingh123/GSC2019worldnewsproject/README.md

 ## Fuseki

-Scripts starting with fuseki are used to prepare and load data into an Apache Jena triplestore. `fuseki_feed.py` is the only script that you'll need to run.
+Scripts starting with `fuseki` are used to prepare and load data into an Apache Jena triplestore. `fuseki_feed.py` is the only script that you'll need to run.
 `fuseki_graph_spec.py` contains a helper class used to build the graph spec.

 For more information on querying and updating the database, please
 see: https://docs.google.com/document/d/1rY32moyAVndtINysWYF5c5rhRtSX6OyTH5rkGc6vzoQ

+## Metadata

+Scripts starting with `meta` are used for metadata collection and processing after the fact.